Latehar

-Jharkhand's second largest waterfall is situated in Latehar.

 Early history

 The early history of Palamu is shrouded in legends and traditions.
 Since the district consisted mostly of forest tracts the territory seldom engaged the attention of invading armies, and the area remained outside the pale of influence of empires which were established in other parts of modern Bihar.
 The area was probably inhabited by autochthonous tribes in the past.
 The Kharwars, Oraons and Cheros, three aboriginal races ruled over this tract.
 Inscriptions and other relics which have been found indicate a fairly developed civilization in spite of the jungles and comparative inaccessibility of the area.
 The Oraons had their headquarters at Rohtas Garh in the then Shahabad district (which included the present district of Kaimur and Rohtas) and there are indications that for sometime a portion of Palamu was ruled from the headquarters of Rohtas Garh.
 The Cheros reigned in Palamu for nearly 200 years.
 This included the Chero ruler Medni Rai, who according to tradition made himself lord Paramount of the southern portion of Gaya and of large portions of Hazaribag and Surguja (in Chhattisgarh).
 His son, Pratap Rai built a fort at Palamu separate from the fort that had been built by his father.
 Prior to the domination of Palamu by the Cheros, Rakshel Rajputs held sway over the district.
 They, in turn, had supplanted early Marhatta settlers of whom, however, no trace is to be found now.
 They have probably been assimilated in the indigenous population.
 A factual history of Palamu, begins from the first half of the 16th century.
 In 1538, Sher Shah Suri had sent one of his officers to control the turbulent chiefs and free the Grand Trunk Road from their clutches who used to exploit the travellers.
 The Mughal influence extended to Palamu during the reign of Emperor Akbar when it was invaded by Raja Mansingh in 1574.
 The troops left by him were, however, driven out in 1605 when Akbar died.